Philippines says 220 Chinese boats have encroached in South China Sea

 The task force vowed to continue “to peacefully and proactively pursue its initiatives on environmental protection, food security and freedom of navigation” in the South China Sea.

-Reporting by Enrico Dela Cruz; Additional reporting by Karen Lema in Manila and Yilei Sun and Ryan Woo in Beijing; Editing by William Mallard, Pravin Char and Giles Elgood
+Reporting by Enrico Dela Cruz; Additional reporting by Karen Lema in Manila and Gabriel Crossley, Yilei Sun and Ryan Woo in Beijing; Editing by William Mallard, Pravin Char and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.